-For a balanced diet, you need to choose foods and drinks that offer good nutrition.
+For a balanced diet, you should choose foods and drinks that offer good nutrition.
 This keeps your body healthy.

 Know how many calories your body needs every day.
 A dietitian can help you determine your caloric needs based on your:

 - Activity level

-Know how many servings of dairy, fruits and vegetables, proteins, and grains and other starches your body needs each day.
+Know how many servings of dairy, fruits and vegetables, proteins, grains, and other starches your body needs each day.

 A balanced diet also includes avoiding too much of some foods and making sure you get enough of others.

 Stock up on healthy foods such as fresh produce, lean proteins, low-fat dairy, and whole grains.
-Limit foods like chips and candy and other empty calories.
-"Empty calories" are foods that are low in healthy nutrients and high in sugar, fat, and calories.
-Focus on choosing snacks with fiber and protein like carrots and bell peppers with hummus, an apple and a piece of string cheese, or yogurt with fresh fruit.
+Limit foods with "empty calories."
+These foods are low in healthy nutrients and high in sugar, fat, and calories, and include items such as chips, candy, and regular sodas.
+Instead, focus on choosing snacks with fiber and protein like carrots and bell peppers with hummus, an apple and a piece of string cheese, or yogurt with fresh fruit.

 Choose different healthy foods from each food group.
 Eat foods from each group with every meal.
-Whenever you sit down to a meal, green vegetables should take up half of your plate.
+Whenever you sit down to a meal, fruits and vegetables should take up half of your plate.

 Protein (meats and beans)

 Avoid the fried options; baked, steamed, grilled, stewed, or broiled are lower in calories and saturated fat.

 Good sources of lean protein include white meat turkey and chicken with the skin removed.
 Buffalo meat is also a lean option.

 Eat lean cuts of beef or pork.
 Trim away any visible fat.

 Eat plenty of fish, especially fatty fish such as salmon and sardines, at least 2 times per week.
 Limit varieties that are high in mercury, such as:

 - King mackerel

 Also limit red snapper and tuna to once a week or less.

 - Pinto beans